jaeyk/comp_thinking_social_science/04_functional_programming.utf8.md

 2. Simulations

 A good friend of `map()` function is `rerun()` function.
-This comibination is really useful for simulations.
+This combination is really useful for simulations.
 Consider the following example.

 * Base R approach